pgillet/spark-article/10-spark-ui.md

 `*.ingress.cluster.com`), is nevertheless interesting as it would overcome the problem of HTTP redirect described above.

-With hostname wildcards, and therefore without the HTTP redirect, the UI service could be switched (back) to `NodePort` type and still be compatible with the Ingress.
+With hostname wildcards, and therefore without the HTTP redirect, the UI service could be switched to `NodePort` type (a NodePort service exposes the Service on each Node's IP at a static port) and still be compatible with the Ingress.
 The UI would thus be accessible through both the Ingress with its external URL configured, and the `NodePort` service at `http://<node-ip>:<service-port>`.
-A service of `NodePort` type is still relevant in a private cloud.
+A service of type `NodePort` is still relevant in a private cloud.